ipython/ipython/docs/source/interactive/tutorial.rst

        ...:     print('Hello {name}'.format(name=name))
        ...:

 We won't get into details right now, but you may notice a few differences to the standard Python REPL.
 First, your code should be syntax-highlighted as you type.
 Second, you will see that some results will have an ``Out[N]:`` prompt, while some other do not.
 We'll come to this later.

+Depending on the exact command you are typing you might realize that sometime the :key:`Enter` will add a new line, and sometime it will execute the current statement.
+IPython tries to guess what you are doing, so most of the time you should not have to care.
+Though if by any chance IPython does not the right thing you can force execution of the current code block by pressing in sequence :key:`Esc` and :key:`Enter`.
+You can also force the insertion of a new line at the position of the cursor by using `Ctrl-O`.

 The four most helpful commands
 ==============================